 Anheuser-Busch is the leader in the value segment with the top-three selling value brands in the United States—Busch, Busch Light, and Natural Light represent the only value brands in the top ten beer brands in the nation.
 Recent programming from both Busch and Natural Light continue to elevate the value segment, and we are excited for the future potential of our value portfolio.

 “One fewer calorie,” “Lighter than Lite” and “Spelled right because it’s brewed right” are all volleys between Miller and Anheuser-Busch’s respective light beers.
-Is this kind of good-natured ribbing good for all brands involved?
+Is this kind of good-natured ribbing good for all involved?

 Our recent marketing strategy—including the partnership with Marisa and “Natty Time” ad spot—are all about bringing some fun back to beer advertising.
 We don’t take ourselves too seriously, and throwing out lines like “lighter than lite,” “one calorie fewer” and “spelled right because it’s brewed right” are just light-hearted responses to the recent jabs from the competition.

-Natty Light’s social media feeds—especially Instagram—have successfully made “Natty” into a lifestyle brand.
+Natty Light’s social media channels—especially Instagram—have successfully made “Natty” into a lifestyle brand.
 There’s even an online shop.
 How big is Natural Light’s social media team and how do you decide what to feature to communicate what it means to “Live Natty?”

 We’re proud to call ourselves a “challenger brand.”
 While Natural Light is the fifth best-selling beer in the US, we manage to do this on a relatively thin budget compared to our competition.
 We can’t—and don’t need to—outspend other brands with things like a large social media team; we just are more efficient and pride ourselves on the ability to outthink other brands with our nimble and creative programming.
 Those on Natty’s marketing team fit the description of our target drinker to a T and therefore have an understanding of the Natty lifestyle and what marketing efforts will ultimately resonate with consumers.